deohs/get_pa_csv/README.md

 Additionally, sensor information will be written to a CSV file called *sensor_info.csv* which can be found in your *data_dir* folder.
 This file will be overwritten each time *get_data.R* is successfully run.
+This CSV contains metadata about each sensor such as name, latitude, longitude, etc.